 Challenges in implementation: The district liaison position has been difficult to fill, as it needs to be Mandarin-speaking to promote our dual language immersion program.
-School liaisons have left for personal and professional reasons.
+One liaison resigned to move to another district.
+Another liaison resigned to return to further her own education.
+One of our school site liaisons has resigned to stay home with her baby.
 An additional challenge has been to have consistent translation services available for all parent meetings.
 We have had translators cancel attending parent meetings, which has left a gap.
 We also have had to request parents to translate for each other when no translators are available.